 This of course raises problems associated with ethical relativism.
 The concern is that if any aim that allows creative refashioning of the subject, such that it is no longer subjugated, can be selected, then this could allow the pursuit of goals and accompanying practices that would cause what we would generally consider to be unacceptable harm to others.
 As such the goal of creative resistance seems unsatisfactory as the basis for a complete ethics.
 The response that the goals would be drawn from, and compatible with, a shared culture or set of social norms only shifts concerns over relativism from an individual to a cultural level.
 We can still worry that atrocities would not be ruled out even if they were acceptable to a given culture.
 Further, given Foucault’s interest in self-cultivation concerns the disruption of hegemonic power structures and challenging processes of normalisation, restricting the goals in terms of what is morally acceptable in our culture, rather than the inevitability of drawing on cultural resources in terms of what is meaningful and available to us, would be self-defeating.

-Concerns over relativism are not the focus of this discussion, rather than the coherence of a practice of self-cultivation aimed at the minimal goal of producing a non-subjugated self, and the potential of Stoic practices to contribute to this goal despite their being conceived in relation to a different telos.
+The problem of relativism is not the focus of this discussion, however.
+Rather I am addressing the whether the goal of non-subjugation is too thin a telos to provide a substantive practice of self-cultivation, and the potential of Stoic practices to contribute to a practice that is fundamentally concerned with non-subjugation despite being conceived in relation to a different telos.
 I will only, therefore, suggest a path of exploration as to whether non-subjugation offers any restrictions on the concrete goals pursued that might inform a broader ethics.
 Focusing our ethics on self-mastery does not necessarily preclude domination over others, as the slave ownership and status of women in the context of Hellenistic ethics suggests.
 If a Foucauldian ethics of self-cultivation is open to every potential subject, however, it does at least support individuals developing their own resources to resist exploitation and abuse.
 It also encourages the questioning and dismantling of institutions that support relations of dominance.
 If Foucault is concerned with how behaviours and forms of relationships become institutionalised, then the focus of ethical concern is moved from our particular actions to how we, as a particular form of self, have particular forms of relationships and a place within these institutions.
 Disrupting the established order by changing our form of subjectivity is thus also a disruption of institutionalised abuse and exploitation.
 I do not pretend that this answers all the concerns raised by relativism that an ethics of self-cultivation that is not tethered to substantive universal goal raises, but these problems are shared with any ethical outlook that does not posit a universal grounding for values.
 I want for the reminder of the chapter to focus on problems specific to developing a practice aimed at a non-subjugated self.